Pushed from Slaviansk, Ukraine rebels barricade Donetsk

 DONETSK Ukraine Pro-Russian rebels erected new barricades on the streets of Donetsk on Monday, preparing to make a stand in the city of a million people after losing their bastion in the town of Slaviansk in the worst defeat of their three-month uprising.

-Ukraine's richest man, Rinat Akhmetov, pleaded with the government on Monday not to bomb his home city.
+Ukraine's richest man, Rinat Ahmetov, pleaded with the government on Monday not to bomb his home city.
 Local authorities say thousands of residents have left Donetsk, but most have nowhere to go.

 The Kiev government has said it will act quickly to seize back more territory from the rebels after re-taking Slaviansk over the weekend in what President Petro Poroshenko called a turning point in the conflict.